MariiaSribranets/SelfAssessment/Skills/Programming.md

   - pure function: 🖐️ used
   - lambda expression: 🖐️ used
   - side effects: 🖐️ used
-  - closure: 🔬 researched
+  - closure: 👂 heard
-  - partial application: 🔬 researched
+  - partial application
   - curry: 🔬 researched
   - higher order: 🔬 researched
   - recursion: 🖐️ used
   - callback: 🖐️ used
   - listener: 🖐️ used
-  - compose: 🔬 researched
+  - compose: 👂 heard
-  - pipe: 🔬 researched
+  - pipe
-  - memoize: 🔬 researched
+  - memoize: 👂 heard
-  - wrapper: 🔬 researched
+  - wrapper
   - functor: 🖐️ used
-  - monad: 🔬 researched
+  - monad
-  - monoid: 🔬 researched
+  - monoid
   - generator: 🖐️ used
-  - coroutine: 🔬 researched
+  - coroutine
 - Data structures
   - array: 🖐️ used
   - structure: 🖐️ used
-  - record: 🔬 researched
+  - record
   - enum: 🖐️ used
   - instance: 🎓 known
   - object: 🖐️ used
   - class: 🖐️ used
   - collection: 🖐️ used
   - set: 🖐️ used
-  - hash table: 🔬 researched
+  - hash table: 👂 heard
-  - linked list: 🔬 researched
+  - linked list
-  - doubly list: 🔬 researched
+  - doubly list
-  - unrolled list: 🔬 researched
+  - unrolled list
-  - circular list: 🔬 researched
+  - circular list
   - queue: 👂 heard
   - stack: 👂 heard
-  - deque: 👂 heard
+  - deque:
   - tree: 👂 heard
   - graph: 👂 heard
   - iterator: 🖐️ used